pongasoft/emscripten-glfw/docs/Usage.md

 This table contains the list of all the functions supported by this implementation with a few relevant notes

 > ### Note
 > GLFW 3.4 introduced the concept of platform.
-No platform define is currently appropriate for this platform.
+This implementation adds the `GLFW_PLATFORM_EMSCRIPTEN` define
+> in `empscriptem-glfw3.h`: the value is reserved (in a comment), but it is not defined in `glfw3.h`.

 | Function                            | Notes                                                                                                                                                                                                                   |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|